 A better system looks at engagement:

-- Is this lead actually responding to you?
+- Is this borrower actually responding to you?

 - How fast do they reply to your messages?